 - Pain

-- Loss of hearing
+- · Loss of hearing

 - Discharge from the ear.

 Warning!
-Untreated ear infections may cause a person's eardrum to burst leading to permanent damage of their ear.
+Untreated ear infections may cause a person's eardrum to burst

 After a possible cause of hearing loss has been removed, the person may feel like they can hear properly again.
 Always confirm the person has healthy ears and continue to do a hearing test to assess their hearing level.